 Oral thrush, also known as oral candidiasis, is a fungi infection of the genus Candida that develops on the mucous membranes of the mouth.
 This is more common in people with low immune systems.

-Apart from babies it is also common in adults and usually in people undergoing chemotherapy or radiotherapy.
+Apart from babies, it is also common in adults and usually in people undergoing chemotherapy or radiotherapy.

 It is mostly harmless and easily treatable.
-According to National Health Services, around one in every 20 newborn babies are affected by oral thrush, rising to around one in every seven babies in the fourth week of life.
+According to National Health Services, around one in every 20 newborn babies is affected by oral thrush, rising to around one in every seven babies in the fourth week of life.